9 Ways to Create a School Morning Routine for Kids (Printables)

 Sound familiar?
 Well, you are not alone.

-Most parents experience the same frustration every morning as they try to get everyone up and running and out the door on time for school (and work).
+Most parents experience the same frustration every morning as they try to get everyone up, running, and out the door on time for school (and work).

 In addition, let’s face it… Not all of us are morning people.

-However, our kids depend on us each and every morning to wake them up, get them ready, and send them off to school.
+However, our kids depend on us every morning to wake up, prepare for the day, and send them to school.

-If we manage to do that successfully, we can help them start their day (and ours) on a positive note.
+If we succeed, we can help them start their day (and ours) on a positive note.

 So, how do we make one of the most stressful parenting routines work in our favor?